PritishSingh13/smart-sure-insurance/README.md

 SmartSure Insurance Management System is a microservices-based backend platform designed to digitize the complete insurance lifecycle.

-Customers can register, purchase insurance policies,

-calculate premiums, upload claim documents, and initiate insurance claims through secure REST APIs.
+Customers can register, purchase insurance policies, calculate premiums, upload claim documents, and initiate insurance claims through secure

-Administrative users manage insurance products, verify claim documentation, approve or reject claims, and generate operational reports.
+REST APIs.
+Administrative users manage insurance products, verify claim documentation, approve or reject claims, and generate operational

-The system is built using Spring Boot microservices, with Spring Cloud Gateway acting as the API gateway for routing requests to backend
+reports.The system is built using Spring Boot microservices, with Spring Cloud Gateway acting as the API gateway for routing requests to

-services.
-Each microservice maintains its own

-database and communicates with other services through REST APIs or OpenFeign clients,Front End REACT or Angular.
+backend services.
+Each microservice maintains its own database and communicates with other services through REST APIs or OpenFeign

+clients,Front End REACT or Angular.